Reported on behalf of Students for Life Action

 “Today, Governor Abbott brought Texas one step closer to the total abolition of abortion in our state,” said Sarah Zarr, Texas and Southern Regional Manager for Students for Life and Students for Life Action.
 “We urge the Texas legislature and Governor Abbott to shepherd the remaining pro-life protections of this session to completion so that as many children, women, and families as possible are guaranteed protection and dignity.”

 AUSTIN, T.X., and WASHINGTON, D.C.
 (05-19-2021) – Today, Sarah Zarr of Students for Life and Students for Life Action witnessed Governor Abbott’s signing of SB 8, the Texas Heartbeat Bill, which protects children from abortion when their heartbeats are detected by ultrasound.
-Sarah was joined by SFLAction Texas Action Captain and student leader, Rachel Schroder.
+Sarah was joined by SFLAction Texas State Captain and student leader, Rachel Schroder.

 SFLAction celebrates the Texas Heartbeat victory, and urges the Texas House to pass Senate Bill 1647, the Texas Abolition Strategy, to protect children from abortion violence from the moment of fertilization.
 SFLAction urges others to amplify this call to pass the Texas Abolition Strategy.
 SFLAction also continues to urge the passage of the Human Life Protection Act.